Cathy Smith, City Clerk

-- Maintain a record of all ordinances, resolutions, and actions of the Council.
+- Maintains a record of all ordinances, resolutions, and actions of the Council.

-- Be custodian of all papers, documents and records pertaining to the City of Ishpeming, custody of which is not otherwise provided for.
+- Custodian of all papers, documents and records pertaining to the City of Ishpeming, custody of which is not otherwise provided for.

 - Certify, by signature all ordinances and resolutions enacted by the Council.